Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 What is an Infinity Bracelet?

-Infinity bracelets are also called permanent bracelets because you fuse the chain together around the customer's wrist to their exact size.
+Infinity bracelets are also called 'permanent' bracelets because you fuse the chain together around the customer's wrist to their exact size.
 There is no clasp on these bracelets!
 If a customer needs to take the metal off, they'll need to snip the connection and come back in for a reconnection if they'd like.
-These permanent bracelets have become a great experience outing for friend groups or couples to come in and get matching jewelry sets.
+These welded bracelets have become a great experience outing for friend groups or couples to come in and get matching jewelry sets.

 What Do You Need?

-Check out all of our recommended products for permanent jewelry.
+Check out all of our recommended products for 'permanent' jewelry.
 We carry a variety of charms and chains in sterling silver and 14k gold that are perfect for your permanent jewelry customers.
 SHOP PERMANENT JEWELRY SUPPLIES >>

 Setting Expectations

-Be sure to talk your clients through the realities of permanent jewelry.
+Be sure to talk your clients through the realities of welded jewelry.
 The key to a good customer service relationship is communications to set clear expectations about normal jewelry issues.
 Here are key concerns to cover verbally during your consultation and in your written service agreement:

-- Permanent jewelry is not recommended for people who regularly engage in activities where snags could lead to injury.
+- 'Permanent' jewelry is not recommended for people who regularly engage in activities where snags could lead to injury.
 Consider sports, hobbies, tool & equipment use when making this decision.

 - Point out that certain charm and link styles are more likely to catch on things.
 Watch for points and sharp angles that can hook fabrics, for example.
 Simple chains will wear the best over time.

 - Precious metals are malleable.
 If bracelets get caught on something and tugged, links can stretch, bend, or break altogether.
-Permanent bracelets are delicate by design so they are light and comfortable to wear.
+'Permanent' bracelets are delicate by design so they are light and comfortable to wear.

 - Clarify your repair and replacement policies.
 Make sure customers understand when there will be additional charges.